-As the person in charge of a foodservice operation, whether that is the manager, executive chef, lead line, or only cook, the responsibility for serving safe food is your greatest responsibility.
-The public assumes you are qualified to do so and hold it as your first priority.
+As the person in charge of a foodservice operation, whether the manager, executive chef, lead line, or only cook, serving safe food is your most significant responsibility.
+The public assumes you are qualified to do so and holds it as your priority.

-I recently read a devastating story about a young man, Hunter Browning, entering into one of the most challenging jobs there is, becoming a marine.
-While at boot camp he unknowingly consumed undercooked ground beef and was later diagnosed with hemolytic uremic syndrome (HUS) connected to Shiga toxin-producing E.coli, changing his life forever.
+I recently read a devastating story about a young man, Hunter Browning, entering into one of the most challenging jobs: becoming a marine.
+While at boot camp, he unknowingly consumed undercooked ground beef and was later diagnosed with the hemolytic uremic syndrome (HUS) connected to Shiga toxin-producing E.coli, changing his life forever.

-Because his pelvic bone was deteriorating at such a rapid pace, he had to get a hip replacement at 20 years old and it is projected he will have at least one more, possibly two.
-He was never able to finish his training as a marine and now has to be careful even walking.
+Because his pelvic bone was deteriorating rapidly, he had to get a hip replacement at 20 years old, and it is projected he will have at least one more, possibly two.
+He could never finish his training as a marine and now has to be careful even walking.

-Although the legalities of who is responsible is not my expertise, the things we can do to prevent potentially serving up E.coli to customers is my area of expertise and should be yours as well.
+Although the legalities of who is responsible are not my expertise, the things we can do to prevent potentially serving up E.coli to customers are my area of expertise and should be yours as well.

 The buck does stop with you as the person in charge, and subsequently, the line cooks with spatulas in hand.
 This is just one of many stories you can share with your staff regarding the life-threatening effects of serving undercooked ground meat.

 Ground meat needs to be cooked to a minimum of 155F for 15 seconds or more.
 Use a thermometer!
-For a quick and easy sanitizing in between probing meat for temperatures, you can wipe it clean with a paper towel and disinfect with an alcohol swab.
+For quick and easy sanitizing between probing meat for temperatures, you can wipe it clean with a paper towel and disinfect it with an alcohol swab.